MicrosoftDocs/Viva/Viva/insights/org-team-insights/org-insights.md

 #### Peer organizations

-View this metric's average for peer organizations--that is, groups near your own group in your company's reporting hierarchy.
+View this metric's average for peer organizations—that is, groups near your own group in your company's reporting hierarchy.
 Read more about peer organizations in [Helpful terms](#helpful-terms).

 #### Higher or lower than previous weeks